 The Prison Rape Elimination Act (PREA) Resource Center is funded through a cooperative agreement between the Bureau of Justice Assistance at the Department of Justice, and Impact Justice.

-The PREA Resource Center (PRC) provides assistance to state and local agencies as they grapple with the challenges of ensuring sexual safety in their facilities and as they work to implement the Department of Justice (DOJ) National PREA Standards.
+The PREA Resource Center (PRC) provides assistance to state and local agencies as they grapple with the challenges of ensuring sexual safety in their facilities and as they work to implement the Department of Justice’s national PREA standards.
 That assistance includes robust training and technical assistance, such as links with experts who can review policies and coach leadership through the changes necessary to create sexually safe environments.
 The PRC also develops publicly available resources, including training curricula, to address common challenges in the field.
 The PRC maintains a federally sponsored website with an extensive library of resources for agencies seeking to become compliant with the PREA standards.
 Finally, the PRC supports the DOJ PREA audit function by assisting with the training and ongoing support of PREA auditors around the country.

 PREA Targeted Implementation Planning and Support